noriyoshiabe/NASequencer/doc/en/nas.md

 Defined pattern is expanded by [EXPAND](#EXPAND) statement.

 Pattern definition can be nested.
-Specifying identifier of expantion is different if the EXPAND statemnt is inside of parent pattern or not.
+Specifying identifier of expansion is different if the EXPAND statement is inside of parent pattern or not.

 ```
 PATTERN parent